RTRL.68: Effects of Melodic Familiarity on Children’s Piano Performance Accuracy (Goins Frewen, 2010)

 What did the researcher want to know?

-What did the researchers do?
+What did the researcher do?

-What did the researchers find?
+What did the researcher find?

 What does this mean for my classroom?